jshannon63/cobalt/README.md

   __Well documented source code perfect for learning/building__

-This container class was created during the preparation of a blog article to help users understand the Laravel Service Container.
+This container class was created during the preparation of a blog article to help users understand DI/IoC Application Containers.
 The Container::class used in this exercise implements a PSR-11 container interface and provides some of the basic features found in the Laravel 5 Service Container.
-This project is not nearly as sophisticated as Taylor Otwell's Illuminate container, however the simplistic code lends itself well to a screencast presentation on understanding his work.
+This project is not nearly as sophisticated as Taylor Otwell's Illuminate container, however the simplistic code lends itself well to training and use within projects outside of well known frameworks.

-This container has the following features in under 140 lines of code:
+This container has the following features:

 1. Single class container implementing the PSR-11 Interface
 2. Support for ArrayAccess methods on the container bindings.
 3. Dependency injection through a bind method Closure.
-4. Autowired Inversion of Control (IoC) through recursive dependency resolution of typehinted classes using Reflection.
+4. Autowired dependency injection through recursive dependency resolution of typehinted classes using Reflection.
+5. Supports top down Inversion of control.
 6. Support for shared instances (singletons).
 7. Abstract class support allows resolving of a specified concrete implementation while programing to a bound interface name.